Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

-\textit{Channel State Information Requirements}: Furthermore, the cascaded \gls{bs}-\gls{bdris}-$U_k$ channel matrix, $\mathbf{G}$, is needed to compute $\boldsymbol{\Theta}^\star$.
-This can be found considering the single-connected architecture by selecting the inter-impedance elements of the \gls{bdris} to have an infinitely large reactance.
-Hence, $\mathbf{G}$ can be estimated by setting $\boldsymbol{\Theta}=\mathbf{I}$ \cite{Demir2022-TWC} and the channel estimation is simplified without separately estimating $\mathbf{H}$ and $\mathbf{W}$.
+\textit{Channel State Information Requirements}: Furthermore, the cascaded \gls{bs}-\gls{bdris}-$U_k$ channel matrix, $\mathbf{G}$, is needed to compute $\boldsymbol{\Theta}^\star$ for the three architectures.
+This can be found by selecting the inter-impedance elements of the \gls{bdris} to have an infinitely large reactance.
+Hence, $\mathbf{G}$ can be estimated by setting $\boldsymbol{\Theta}=\mathbf{I}$ \cite{Demir2022-TWC}.
+Therefore, the channel estimation is simplified without separately estimating $\mathbf{H}$ and $\mathbf{W}$.